dstdia/dreamhouse-bot-slack/README.md

-# Salesforce-Powered Slack Bot for DreamHouse Sample App
+# Slack Bot for the DreamHouse Sample App

+A Salesforce-Powered Slack Bot for the DreamHouse Sample Application.

 Follow the instructions below to create your own instance of the bot: